TAILOR-UoB/new_ways_of_publishing/booksource/publishing-workflow/publishing-systems.md

 languages[^kernels]).
 Websites that include computational narratives can also bennefit from live environments thanks to the integration of Binder, Thebe and Google Colab[^colab].
-It supports lots of narrative content like highlighted notes, code cells, quotations, epigraphs, glossaries, index of terms, footnotes, references, grids, cards, dropdown menus, tab content, maths, equations, proofs, theorems, algorithms, and more.
+It supports multiple types of narrative content like highlighted notes, code cells, quotations, epigraphs, glossaries, index of terms, footnotes, references, grids, cards, dropdown menus, tab content, maths, equations, proofs, theorems, algorithms, and more.
 The Jupyter Book system has been used in multiple ocasions to publish online material, an extensive gallery can be found at https://executablebooks.org/en/latest/gallery/.
 This website has been created with Jupyter Book and serves as an example of some of its functionalities.

 [^jbook]: https://jupyterbook.org/en/stable/intro.html